matt-dray/hexbase/README.md

 ## What

-A dependency-free R package to help create simple hexagon-shaped sticker logos with the dimensions of [the Stickers Standard](https://sticker.how/#type-hexagon).
+A dependency-light R package to help create simple hexagon-shaped sticker logos with the dimensions of [the Stickers Standard](https://sticker.how/#type-hexagon).

 This a concept package that may be unstable.
 It has little testing across systems.